sungbinlim/NeuBoots/README.md

-# GBS
+# NeuBoots

-This repository contains an implementation of the Generative Bootstrap Sampler (GBS) model.
+This repository contains an official implementation of the Neural Bootstrapper.

 ## Prerequsites